Latest update: 23 June 2022

-The information provided on this page is accurate as of the 15 March 2021.
+The information provided on this page is accurate as of the date indicated above.
 However requirements for entry to Spain can change on a day-to-day basis and we strongly advise you to check the official Spanish Health COVID-19 advisory website for the current requirements for your country.

-This page provides information about the mandatory coronavirus PCR tests for travellers arriving to Barcelona, Spain by air or sea from ‘risk countries’ and about the Health Control checkpoints at Spanish airports and ports.
+This page provides information about the mandatory coronavirus certificates for travellers arriving to Barcelona, Spain by air, sea or land and about the Health Control checkpoints at Spanish airports and ports.

 |Travellers walking towards the Health Control checkpoint at Barcelona Airport|

 DisclaimerBefore we start, we need to make this disclaimer.
 We take every step to ensure our information is accurate and up to date.
 However, changes occur rapidly, and we may not be aware of all updates to the COVID-19 regulations.
 We, therefore, advise you to cross-check our information against official government health websites before you take action.
 If you act on any of the information that we give, you agree to do so at your own risk.